 Do you generally support this project?
+Yes No

+Do you have any comments, concerns or questions about this project (including the concept design)?

+Yes.
+As a resident of Hamilton Sheet, traffic will absolutely therease for us, There is already not enough school pering (it's always all over our verge) and this will also therease.
+One feedback form with theologicate information and one community

+What street do you live on?
+Hamilton Street

+Contact details (optional):

+Name:

+Email:

-Yes No Do you have any comments, concerns or questions about this project (including the concept design)?
-Yes!
-As a resident of Hamilton Shreet, traffic will absolutely therease for us.
-There is already not enough school pencing (its always all over our verge) and this will also therease.
-One feedback form absolutely therease for us.
-There is already not enough stood pency (it always all over our verge) with hadequate information and one community What street do you live on?
-Hamilton Street Contact details (optional): Name: Thank you for your input. session with no promotion in the Bassendean Briefies (??) was simply not enough!
-I totally Opose this project in its current lecation.
-Here cloose a street that is not undertexisty pressure as Witheld Skeet is- Disclaimer: The Information contained in this publication is provided in good faith and believed to be accurate at time of publication.
-The Town shall in no way be liable for any loss Year Simply mony the traffsustained or incurred by anyone relying on the information.
-January 2018 and particular issues to surrounding theets.
-The consultation means asking /puts afterative street I A T T T T T T T T T T T T T T T T T T E A STATE OF THE S
+Thank you for your input.

+Session with no promotion in the Bassendean Briefie (??) was simply not enough!
+I totally Oppose this project in it current lecation.
+Please cloose a street that is not under the xishy pressure as Whitheld Street is -) Disclaimer: The Information contained in this publication is provided in good faith and believed to be accurate at time pf publication.
+The Town shall in no way be liable for any loss Year's simply month the trafficient or incurred by anyone relying on the Information.
+January 2018 and paring issues to surrounding streets The contribation means asking / putting afteraction of the contribation

+REAL AND